timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-15.md

 There is a 50 percent chance that these mages have been forewarned of the party's arrival, either by Vizeran DeVir or by Matron Mother Quenthel Baenre, in which case they let the characters pass.
 Otherwise, the drow mages assume the characters are intruders and attack unless Grin Ousstyl is with them.
 If the characters declare that they have Quenthel Baenre's permission to be here, they can convince the mages to stand down with a successful DC 12 Charisma (Deception or Persuasion) check.

-If one or more mages fall in battle, the rest use <fetch-data type="spell">greater invisibility</fetch-data> spells to turn invisible and retreat, putting the tower on alert if it isn't already.
+If one or more mages fall in battle, the rest use <wc-fetch type="spell">greater invisibility</wc-fetch> spells to turn invisible and retreat, putting the tower on alert if it isn't already.

 ### Giant Spider